zyf722/typst-tabler-icons/src/lib.typ

 /// - `icon`: The name of the icon
 ///   - This can be name in string or unicode of the icon
 /// - `tabler-icon-map`: The map of icon names to unicode
-///   - Default is a map generated from FontAwesome metadata
+///   - Default is a map generated from Tabler metadata
 ///   - *Not recommended* You can provide your own map to override it
 /// - `..args`: Additional arguments to pass to the `text` function
 ///